karavanlarp/karavanlarp.github.io/eng/events/caravan2.md

 Regisration opens July 1st.
 You will be registered when you have paid for the event.
 There are 30 player spots.

-Registration for both PCs and NPCs is open until August 15th.
+Registration for both PCs and NPCs is open until August 31st.

 ### Ticket Prices

 * PC - 30 EUR
 * NPC - 15 EUR
-* Sponsor ticket - 45 EUR (for PCs).
-With this ticket you can offer a player with less means a spot at the event.
+* Sponsor ticket - 30+ EUR (for PCs) with this ticket you can sponsor the event.

-Payment deadline is **August 15th**.
+Payment deadline is **August 31st**.
 We will not be returning the payment after the passing of the deadlines.

 If you want to pay in installments or later, please contact the gamemasters about it.